 Tojiro: A Holistic View of Quality Knives

 From Gyokusendo, head over to the Tojiro factory to see how high-quality, affordable knives are made.
 Some knife connoisseurs may turn up their noses at all-stainless-steel knives, but the artisans of Tojiro beg to disagree.
-From their roots as a stainless-steel fruit knife manufacturer, Tojiro has heard every argument about the superiority of carbon steel knives.
+From their roots as a manufacturer of agricultural equipment including stainless-steel knives, Tojiro has heard every argument about the superiority of carbon steel knives.
 Carbon steel knives may be the choice of professional chefs for their ability to be sharpened easily and maintain that sharpness longer, but for the average person who doesn’t want to worry about caring for a knife prone to rusting, stainless steel knives can still be made with high quality in mind.
 Not all stainless steel sheets are made equally, and Tojiro is committed to using the highest quality clad stainless steel, the bonding of different types of metals into one plate, the same forging process that was once used in Japanese swordmaking.

 Moreover, Tojiro’s craftsmen turned their attention to producing a holistically high-quality knife, not measured only by its sharpness but by how it feels as an instrument in your hand.
 Balance of handling and attention to other details that make a knife an extension of its user are hallmarks of Tojiro’s innovative designs.